On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Asymptotic theory

 The result in Lemma \ref{lemma:CovHK} allows for the construction of simple to implement inference procedures based on the Wald statistic.

 \begin{remark}{\rm In the proof of Theorem \ref{th1} in the Appendix (see Lemma~\ref{lem:aitbit}), we also provide uniform convergence rates and Bahadur representations of the estimators $\widehat{A}_{iT},\widehat{B}_{iT}$.
-Those results directly yield a corresponding uniform rate and Bahadur representation for the Hendricks-Koenker covariance matrix estimator $\widehat{V}_{it}^{-1}$.
+Those results directly yield a corresponding uniform rate and Bahadur representation for the Hendricks-Koenker covariance matrix estimator $\widehat{V}_{it}$.
 This result may be of independent interest. } \end{remark}

-The proof of Theorem \ref{th1} contains ideas that are, to the best of our knowledge, not present in the existing literature.
-We highlight the main steps in the following remark.
+The following remarks describe the intuition for the proofs of Theorems~\ref{th1FE} and \ref{th1}.
+Since the proof of Theorem \ref{th1FE} builds on intermediate results as well as intuition from the proof of Theorem~\ref{th1}, we begin by discussing some of the key ideas in the proof of the latter result, which, to the best of our knowledge, are not present in the existing literature.

-\begin{remark} {\rm Theorem~\ref{th1} shows asymptotic normality of $\widehat{\bm{\beta}}_{MD}$ under the assumption $n (\log T)^2/T = o(1)$, which considerably relaxes previous conditions of the form $n^2 (\log n)(\log T)^2/T = o(1)$ (see \cite{GalvaoWang15}).
+\begin{remark}[Intuition for proofs of the MD estimator] {\rm Theorem~\ref{th1} shows asymptotic normality of $\widehat{\bm{\beta}}_{MD}(\tau)$ under the assumption $n (\log T)^2/T = o(1)$, which considerably relaxes previous conditions of the form $n^2 (\log n)(\log T)^2/T = o(1)$ (see \cite{GalvaoWang15}).
 The crucial insight for providing the improved condition comes from a closer analysis of the remainder term in the Bahadur representation for $\widehat{\zb}_{MD}$

 where $\phi_{i,\tau}(\Z_{it}, Y_{it})$ denotes the last $p$ entries of $B_i^{-1} \Z_{it} (\1(Y_{it} \leq q_{i,\tau}(\Z_{it}))-\tau)$.
 Previous approaches bound the sum of remainder terms $\frac{1}{n} \sum_{i=1}^{n} r_{n,i}(\tau)$ by $\sup_i|r_{n,i}(\tau)|$, which is of order $O_P((\log T)^b/T^{3/4})$ for some constant $b$.
 The power of $T$ in this bound cannot be improved, which seems to suggest that in order to obtain unbiased asymptotic normality the condition $\sup_i|r_{n,i}(\tau)| = o_P((nT)^{-1/2})$ needs to be imposed.
 This gave rise to the condition $n^2 (\log n)(\log T)^2/T = o(1)$ in \cite{GalvaoWang15}.